HCN1222/HLS-vs-RTL/lab/lab4_sequential/bcd_counter-multicycle/Readme.md

 |HLS (pipelined)| ![Alt text](image-1.png)|
 |verilog    |![Alt text](image.png)|

-As indicated in the provided utilization report, the HLS-designed implementation utilizes 13 LUTs and 13 FFs, while the Verilog-designed counterpart employs 7 LUTs and 4 FFs.
-This aligns more closely with the desired design.
-Notably, the presence of a BUFG (Buffered Clock Gate) in the Verilog design implies the requirement for buffering and synchronization.
-This is likely critical to ensure accurate clock distribution and manage signal propagation delays effectively.
+As indicated by the provided utilization report, the HLS-designed implementation employs 13 LUTs and 13 FFs, whereas the Verilog-designed counterpart utilizes 7 LUTs and 4 FFs.
+The higher resource usage in the HLS design could be attributed to the application of the pipeline pragma, which instructs the design to be implemented as a pipelined structure.
+While this approach reduces cycle latency, it also consumes more resources, thus aligning more closely with the intended design goal.

+Importantly, the inclusion of a BUFG (Buffered Clock Gate) in the Verilog design signifies the necessity for buffering and synchronization.
+This is likely crucial to ensure accurate clock distribution and effective management of signal propagation delays.

 |Timing|        |
 |--------|--------|